djbradyAtOpticalSciencesArizona/physicsAwareTransformer/README.md

 ## TODOs
 * upload dataset -> waiting for UA reData approval
-* add details to generate dataset
-* HPC requirements.txt
 * document the repository and add comments

 ## Data synthesis
 Tested on Blender 2.92.0.
-Load put-together.py, change paths to the local machine. and run the script.
+Load *put-together.py*, change paths to the local machine. and run the script to generate the dataset.
+Run *trainingDataSynthesis/test/gen_train.py* to generate training patches.

+## PAT requirements
+under *PAT/requirements.txt*.
+The enviorment is exported from *pytorch/nvidia/20.01* docker on PUMA nodes of UA HPC.

 ## Train